USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch05_sys_req.md

 #### Install the CMAQ libraries ####

-When you sourced the config.cmaq script above, the directory `CMAQ_LIB` was automatically created along with symbolic links to the I/O API, netCDF, and MPI libraries on your Linux system.
-The library and include files that were installed in this directory are based on the locations you specified in the config.cmaq script.
+When you sourced the config_cmaq.csh script above, the directory `CMAQ_LIB` was automatically created along with symbolic links to the I/O API, netCDF, and MPI libraries on your Linux system.
+The library and include files that were installed in this directory are based on the locations you specified in the config_cmaq.csh script.
 The locations of the libraries in the CMAQ working directory will be based on the compiler that you selected for your CMAQ build.
-For example, if you are running on an x86_64 architecture with the Portland Group Fortran compiler, the config.cmaq script will set `CMAQ_LIB` to `$CMAQ_HOME/lib/x86_64/pgi`.
+For example, if you are running on an x86_64 architecture with the Portland Group Fortran compiler, the config_cmaq.csh script will set `CMAQ_LIB` to `$CMAQ_HOME/lib/x86_64/pgi`.

 <!---
 You must install or link the netCDF, I/O API, and MPICH libraries, which may exist elsewhere on your system in the CMAQ_LIB directory.
 The CMAQ compilation scripts assume that the netCDF library and INCLUDE files reside in the `$CMAQ_LIB/netCDF` directory.
 If netCDF is installed elsewhere on your system, create a symbolic link in $CMAQ_LIB/netcdf.
 For example, if your netCDF libraries and includes files are installed in /usr/local/netcdf, link this directory into the CMAQ library directory: